 But while optimization may seem as simple as making sure your product pics show up as the right size on a mobile screen, that’s not all it takes to create a great mobile shopping experience.
-You’ve worked hard to build a better customer experience when people shop your site on their laptops, and here are ways to make sure that carries through when they take your store on-the-go.
+You’ve worked hard to build a better customer experience when people shop your site on their laptops, and here are ways to make sure that carries through when they take your store on the go.

-Common Complaints with Mobile Shopping
+4 Common Customer Complaints With Mobile Shopping

 While mobile has enjoyed bolstered popularity, consumers still find that some issues on mobile plague their overall shopping experience.
 Some brands have caught on and perfected their mobile shopping experience, and others still optimize for their desktop site while neglecting mobile entirely.